Trauma Informed Care Does Not

 1. TIC Is NOT a Specific Treatment or Therapy

 This is a fundamental misconception.
-TIC is not a singular therapeutic intervention like Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
-Instead, it's a framework guiding how services are delivered across various settings, from healthcare to education and social work.
-It’s about how services are delivered, not what services are delivered.
+In real terms, tIC is not a singular therapeutic intervention like Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
+Even so, instead, it's a framework guiding how services are delivered across various settings, from healthcare to education and social work.
+In practice, it’s about how services are delivered, not what services are delivered.
 While TIC can be integrated with various therapies, it’s not a therapy in itself.

 2. TIC Is NOT Just About Trauma